gopheracademy/gopheracademy-web/content/advent-2017/parsing-with-antlr4-and-go.md

 The Listener then allows us to make use of the the parsed input.
 As mentioned earlier, yacc requires language specific code to be embedded with the grammar.
-However, Antlr separates this concern, allowing the grammar to be agnostic to the target programming language.
+However, ANTLR separates this concern, allowing the grammar to be agnostic to the target programming language.
 It does this through use of listeners, which effectively allows hooks to be placed before and after every rule is encountered in the parsed input.